Poured-in-Place Terrazzo vs Tile Terrazzo

 seamless floor with no grout joints.

 These spaces between tiles produce noise – that noise can actually be heard usually at the airport when you pull your luggage across.
 Aside from the noise, there’s also dirt.
-The dirt quickly accumulates in grout joints which causes the tiles to look outdated and filthy
+The dirt quickly accumulates in grout joints which causes the tiles to look worn.

 However, with Poured-in-Place terrazzo, the above-mentioned issues are eliminated.